Corticosteroids

 - Verify indication: ICS for maintenance, systemic for acute exacerbation (NOT ICS for acute rescue)

-- Obtain baseline: blood pressure, weight, blood glucose, serum electrolytes (K+)
+- Obtain baseline: blood pressure, weight, blood glucose, serum electrolytes (K+), lipid profile, CBC, and bone-fracture risk data (bone mineral density when indicated)

-- Check for active infection (corticosteroids contraindicated with systemic fungal infections; may mask signs of infection)
+- Check for active infection (corticosteroids are contraindicated in untreated systemic infections, including systemic fungal infection)

 - History of GI ulcer, osteoporosis, diabetes, hypertension — all require extra monitoring